LukeGrahamLandry/franca/devlog.md

   - aaa, my memory_grow is sign extending the number of bytes before shifting down to pages. the jit+threads+debug just makes it use >2gb of memory (because debug never frees).
 - few more leaks
+- less spam of type annotations on AsmFunction usages.
+- allow passing non-capturing trailing lambda to FnPtr

 ## (Apr 7)